martinjohndyer/FAIR_Code_design/episodes/Dont_touch_your_code_anymore.md

 JSON files are also structured as section and keyword/value pairs.
 JSON files start with an opening brace `{` and end with a closing brace `}`.
 Then each section comes with its name followed by `:`.
 Then key/value pairs are listed within braces (one for each section).
 Nevertheless, comments are not allowed.

-- YAML Files: are also a popular
+- YAML Files: are also a popular format (used for github action for example).
+In order to read (and write) YAML files, you will need to install a third party package called [PyYAML](https://pyyaml.org/).